Philippe Bénacin, After just publishing half-year results largely on track with forecasts, could you tell us a bit more?

 With €218.7 million in revenue for the first six months, we are for that reason extremely confident about meeting our objectives and about the level of our operating margin which amounted to 15.9%.

 Our brand portfolio delivered a satisfactory performance in the first half that was totally in line with targets, and despite a relatively uneventful year in terms of launches.

-Still, your projections for 2018 issued in November were considered conservative?
+Still, the projections you issued in November 2017 for 2018 were considered conservative?

 To move ahead in 2019 on an even stronger footing?